Kelly Slater: Surf Ranch Florida

 There were previously plans to develop Surf Ranch Florida, a man-made surfing lake in Palm Beach County.
 County commissioners unanimously approved plans for the county to evaluate the proposed surf facility in 2017.
 Brian Waxman, project leader for Surf Ranch Florida, said the World Surf League was considering bringing the wave lake to the Sunshine State for its weather and heritage of world-class surfers.
 It would have encompassed an 80-acre lot east of Jupiter Farms, near the Pine Glades natural area.
 Despite acquiring the 80-acre property for $6.5 million dollars in November 2017, WSL announced that plans to develop the surf facility at this location were cancelled in 2019 due to "unforeseen challenges" related to an unexpectedly high groundwater table elevation.

 La Quinta, California

 Coral Mountain is a proposed $200-million complex on 400 acres in La Quinta, California that would include a hotel and housing built around a surfing basin created by Kelly Slater Wave Co.

 Freaks of Nature

 In 2024, Slater founded and launched Freaks of Nature.
 A skin care company whose main focus is sunscreen.

+Legacy Motor Club

+On July 30, 2026 it was announced that Slater has become a member of the strategic ownership group of Legacy Motor Club, a NASCAR racing team that is co-owned by seven time NASCAR Cup champion, Jimmie Johnson.